International Economic Tools for Conservation Course - 2017

 During the comprehensive two-week session, participants learn to use economics to be more strategic and successful in their work, and experience a transformational shift in how they view environmental issues.
 The course covers economic fundamentals, natural resource economics, valuation of ecosystem services, environmental policies, communication and negotiation techniques, and hands-on experience with cost-benefit analysis of projects and policies.
 These skills are crucial at a time when global-scale environmental changes are being driven by a diversity of economic factors, and when conservation leaders are striving to harness opportunities to reward the preservation of ecosystem services.

-“The experience form this course is immeasurable and definitely leaves me in a better position to make a significant contribution to environmental management in Uganda and the world at large.
+“The experience from this course is immeasurable and definitely leaves me in a better position to make a significant contribution to environmental management in Uganda and the world at large.
 The knowledge and skills imparted by CSF have really transformed my thinking about environmental economics and how it relates to development programs.
 I, now more than ever, believe that it's time for environmentalists to work closely with other professionals and economists to create the impact that we all desire - a clean and healthy environment.” – Carol Kagaba Kairumba, Uganda, 2016 Course Graduate

 This course is for people at the forefront of conservation challenges, including managers of conservation programs and protected areas, directors of non-governmental organizations, and representatives of government agencies.
 Applicants from a variety of disciplines such as biology, forestry, law, anthropology, or economics are encouraged to apply.
 Previous training in economics is beneficial, but not essential.
 Applicants must be proficient in spoken and written English.